jdesalle/CSCBE2020Qualifier/network/succulent.md

 # Succulent security

 The first think which came in mind was to do a fuzzing to see if something was hidden.
-To do this **dirb**.
+To do this **dirb** was used.

 Once we've launched dirb whit the common.txt dictionnary, it found a **.git/HEAD** file.
 We can thus conclude that there is a git folders on the site.